Efficient Mesh Optimization Using the Gradient Flow of the Mean Volume: Theoretical analysis of regularity

 \subsection{The prism}

-We are in a bit of a dilemma in the case of the prism.
-We have not been able to determine the singularities of the gradient $X$ of the mean volume on $N$ given in Equation \eqref{EqGradPrism}.
-The computation of the optimal singularities for the simpler vector field
+The prism turns out to be the most difficult case.
+We have not been able to rigorously compute the singularities of the gradient $\nabla \vol$ of the mean volume on $N$ given in Equation \eqref{EqGradPrism}, even though the numerical tests confirm that the $\nabla\vol$--optimal prisms are regular.
+However, the optimal singularities for the simpler vector field

-is straight-forward.
-Let $p$ be $Y$--optimal.
-Then we have $p_3-p_6 = p_2-p_5$ and analogous equations for the other quadrilateral facets.
-This proves that the quadrilateral facets are parallelograms.
-Therefore $\nu(1,2,3) = -\nu(4,5,6)$ and $p_1-p_4 = \nu(1,2,3) - \nu(4,5,6) = 2\nu(1,2,3)$.
-Every $Y$--optimal $p$ is therefore a symmetric prism of a certain height.
-Our dilemma is that we can only prove half of the facts necessary for a complete picture of the dynamics of $X$ and $Y$: Unfortunately $Y$ is not a gradient vector field, as can be checked by Proposition \ref{PropLift}, but $X$ is; on the other hand, we know the singularities of $Y$, but not of $X$.
-Based on numerical tests we conjecture, that $Y$ is topologically equivalent to $X$.
-This would solve our dilemma.

-Assuming that $X$ and $Y$ have the same number of optimal singularities, the following result determines all $X$--optimal $p$.